 One tip for application.
 Be sure to apply pressure to the wand as you press onto the area you want to cover.
 I've found the extra pressure keeps the fine hairs from sticking to the wand and then frizzing it out.

-After applying Grey Free to my roots.
+After applying the product to my roots.
 I can now see that I missed a spot on my crown.

 This will dry hard, like hairspray.
 So, when it's dry you can “foof” up your roots a bit lightly with your fingertips or with a brush.
 It will come off onto your hands, but it doesn't stain.
 Again, it's makeup for your hair so you can just wash your hands.
 But, it stays on your hair and that's what it is important.
 You just may not want your loved one to rub their hands through your hair :)

 Again, this is a great way to cover grey hair between colorings.
 I would highly recommend it and estimate I'll end up saving at least $200 a year by being able to wait in between salon visits by using it.
 For less than $10 a tube, you cannot beat that!

 I want to add an update from when I first wrote this post.
 I have since found and used a few other brands that I actually prefer over the Grey Free mascara wand application.
 The L'Oreal Root Cover Up Spray and Everpro Grey Away Root Concealer Spray are two that I have used and always re-purchase.
 The results are the same as pictured above.
 Both products are super affordable and you can grab them at any drugstore or grocery store now (but I always end up buying on Amazon to save myself the trip).